 The teacher replied, “How can I show you anything unless you first empty your cup?”

 Knowing is a kind of filter that limits our vision and closes off possibility.
 In other words, we only see what our knowing will allow us to see.
 Allowing ourselves a period of fallow both empties and widens the field.
-Laying down the realm of the known and unknown, relinquishing our usual tendencies to form opinions and judgments, we enter the vast and wide of the Great Way itself and allow ourselves to be reshaped by this undoing.
+Laying down the realm of the known and unknown, relinquishing our usual tendencies to form opinions and judgments, to predict success or failure, we enter the vast and wide of the Great Way itself and allow ourselves to be reshaped by this undoing.

 An old master said: “The way is vast and wide, how could it ever be a matter of knowing or not knowing?
 Knowing is arrogant; not knowing is stupidity; the way is far beyond both of these.”